k3ntako/High-School-Internship/HTML/HTML.md

 ## Homework

+### Create a website

 Your homework is to create a new website.
-You can choose any topic you are interested in (e.g., ) and you will present on them.
+You can choose any topic you are interested in (e.g., hobby or a country or something you learned at school) and you will present on them.
 Make sure you include everything in the "Requirements" section.

 Requirements